-A support person, such as a relative or friend, may be brought to the meeting with the Deputy Principal or Principal.
+A support person, such as a relative or friend, may be brought to the meeting.
 If the issue is not resolved to your satisfaction, you may make a formal complaint in writing and address it to the Principal.

 All parties to a complaint are required to treat the matter confidentially.
 The Department's Complaint Handling Policy is available on request.